alexdayberry-lgtm/PersonalBudgetTracker/README.md

 ## Problem Description
 Many people, especially college students, struggle to properly maintain or manage personal finances and track spending habits.
 Smaller expenses can add up, leading it to be much mre difficult to know or track if money is being lost or saved over time.
 The Personal Budget Tracker is able to help solve this issue through allowing users to record income and spending, categorize expenses, and properly calculate one's remaining balance.
 This will further help users create more informed financial decisions and develop much better budgeting habits.

+## PseudoCode for Password Validator
+**START
+  DISPLAY "Enter your password: "
+  READ password input

+  IF password length < 8 THEN
+      DISPLAY "Password does not meet the required conditions."
+      STOP
+  END IF

+  SET hasDigit = FALSE
+  SET hasSpecial = FALSE

+  DEFINE specialCharacters = "!@#$%^&*()_+-=[]{};:'"\|,.<>?/"

+  FOR each character in password
+      IF character is a digit THEN
+          hasDigit = TRUE
+      END IF
+      IF character is in specialCharacters THEN
+          hasSpecial = TRUE
+      END IF
+  END FOR

+  IF hasDigit AND hasSpecial THEN
+      DISPLAY "Password is strong."
+  ELSE
+      DISPLAY "Password does not meet the required conditions."
+  END IF
+END